controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-bhom/README.md

 - **Create a new Event Class in BHOM**, using the definition from the [**bhom_ctm_event_class.json**](bhom_ctm_event_class.json) file.

-  This event class called "ControlMAlert" includes all the required fields from the HCTM alert data, plus one additional field to include a link to the job that generated the alert (when applicable).
+  This event class called "**ControlMAlert**" includes all the required fields from the HCTM alert data, plus one additional field to include a link to the job that generated the alert (when applicable).
 It also inherits all fields from its parent classes "IIMonitorEvent", "MonitorEvent" and the "Event" base class (check the BHOM documentation on [Event classification and formatting](https://docs.bmc.com/docs/helixoperationsmanagement/231/event-classification-and-formatting-1160751038.html) for more details).

-  *If the "IIMonitorEvent" event class is not available in your BHOM environment, you can update the json file to use the "MonitorEvent" class instead.*

   - To create the event class, contact your BHOM administrator or follow the documentation for [Event management endpoints in the REST API](https://docs.bmc.com/docs/helixoperationsmanagement/231/event-management-endpoints-in-the-rest-api-1160751462.html) (*remember to select your product version*), and use the "POST /events/classes" endpoint.

+  - If the "IIMonitorEvent" event class is not available in your BHOM environment, you can update the json file to use the "MonitorEvent" class instead.

 - **Import an Event Policy in BHOM**, using the [**bhom_ctm_event_policy.json**](bhom_ctm_event_policy.json) file.  **[OPTIONAL]**